ntnn19/Tom_Topf/README.md

-# Improving the quality AlphaFold predicted protein complex structure by MSA optimization
+# Improving the quality AlphaFold predicted gH/gL/gD complex structure by MSA optimization

 ## IMPORTANT: Other parameters also affect the quality of the resulting structures (TBD):
   - Number of recycles